Peanut butter and jelly. Rhythm and blues. Paid search and SEO.

-- Reasons to have both paid search and SEO in your marketing plan
+- Reasons to have paid search and SEO in your marketing plan

 - Ways SEO and paid search complement each other

-- Ways these strategies can be integral to overall campaign success
+- How these strategies can be integral to overall campaign success

-While each of these strategies can be effective on its own, pairing them together is an effective way to build a strong digital marketing foundation for your brand.
+While each strategy can be effective on its own, we’ve seen that pairing them together is one of the most effective ways to build a strong digital marketing foundation.

-The good news: By proactively making the paid and organic components of your search engine marketing (SEM) work together, you can speed up your campaign optimization and boost ROI.
+The good news?
+By proactively making sure the paid and organic components of your search engine marketing work together, you can speed up your campaign optimization and boost ROI as a result.

 1. Test new keywords

 Keywords are the pillars of both SEO and paid search marketing strategies.
 You can use the same keywords for both.
 However, when the time comes to add new search terms to your campaign, testing them with SEO tactics can be time-consuming and labor-intensive (like writing new content and regularly updating existing posts).